Lucius Verus: Invasion of Mesopotamia (165)

 Cassius' army, although suffering from a shortage of supplies and the effects of a plague contracted in Seleucia, made it back to Roman territory safely.
 Iunius Maximus, a young tribunus laticlavius serving in III Gallica under Cassius, took the news of the victory to Rome.
 Maximus received a generous cash bounty (dona) for bringing the good news, and immediate promotion to the quaestorship.
 Lucius took the title Parthicus Maximus, and he and Marcus were hailed as imperatores again, earning the title 'imp.
 III'.
 Cassius' army returned to the field in 166, crossing over the Tigris into Media.
 Lucius took the title 'Medicus', and the emperors were again hailed as imperatores, becoming 'imp.
 IV' in imperial titulature.
 Marcus took the Parthicus Maximus now, after another tactful delay.

 Most of the credit for the war's success must be ascribed to subordinate generals.
 The forces that advanced on Osroene were led by M. Claudius Fronto, an Asian provincial of Greek descent who had led I Minervia in Armenia under Priscus.
 He was probably the first senator in his family.
 Fronto was consul for 165, probably in honor of the capture of Edessa.
 P. Martius Verus had led V Macedonica to the front, and also served under Priscus.
 Martius Verus was a westerner, whose patria was perhaps Tolosa in Gallia Narbonensis.

 The most prominent general, however, was C. Avidius Cassius, commander of III Gallica, one of the Syrian legions.
 Cassius was a young senator of low birth from the north Syrian town of Cyrrhus.
 His father, Heliodorus, had not been a senator, but was nonetheless a man of some standing: he had been Hadrian's ab epistulis, followed the emperor on his travels, and was prefect of Egypt at the end of Hadrian's reign.
 Cassius also, with no small sense of self-worth, claimed descent from the Seleucid kings.
 Cassius and Martius Verus, still probably in their mid-thirties, took the consulships for 166.

 Years in Rome

-Portrait head found in Athens (National Archaeological Museum of Athens).
+Portrait head of Verus found in Athens (National Archaeological Museum of Athens).
 He used to sprinkle gold-dust on his blond hair to make it brighter.

 The next two years (166–168) were spent in Rome.
 According to the Historia Augusta, Verus continued with his glamorous lifestyle and kept the troupe of actors and favourites with him.
 He had a tavern built in his house, probably at Acquatraversa, where he celebrated parties with his friends until dawn.
 He also enjoyed roaming around the city among the population, without acknowledging his identity.
 The games of the circus were another passion in his life, especially chariot racing.
 Marcus Aurelius disapproved of his conduct but, since Verus continued to perform his official tasks with efficiency, there was little that he could do.